 On this page you will find updates and guidance regarding the ongoing situation with Covid-19.
 We will update it as regularly as possible.

-The most important thing to state is that it is absolutely vital that everyone follows the guidance from the Government.
-Updates and advice on a range of components can be found here: https://www.gov.uk/coronavirus.
+Government updates and advice on a range of components can be found here: https://www.gov.uk/coronavirus.

-I understand that this is a deeply worrying time for many people in this country and I will try to provide information where I can.
-This is a vast challenge for the economy, society and, most acutely, our NHS, and I will continue to work with local and national stakeholders to manage our response.
+Covid-19 has been a vast challenge for the economy, society and, most acutely, our NHS, and I will continue to work with local and national stakeholders to manage our response.